First Three Chapters

 The pulse of light, of energy, shot forward like a lightning bolt.
 Up along the Amano’s walls, up and out of the trench, past shelves of rock and volcanic vents.
 The bolt moved faster, further, speeding out into deep ocean, where leviathans swam and nightmares lived.
 Up and up and up, zigzagging far away from where it began, past whales and squids and krakens, past stingrays, sharks, shrimp, and octopi.
 Up past debris and schools of fish.
 As if cheered on by the first trickles of true sunlight, the energy zipped forward, gaining even more speed.
 Then like a shooting star, it met the surface.

 At the point where the sky and the sea met, the bolt exploded into a great burst of wind and a sprinkle of sea turtles and guppies and a sudden surge of water.
 The energy and creatures spread far and fast.
 Deep-sea currents picked up, abruptly carrying the waters of the Aphradia in many different directions.
 The air above jolted into action too.
-A great storm brewed and formed and rolled out, spreading across the full horizon.
+A great storm brewed and formed and rolled out, spreading across the horizon.

 The sea and the air changed course, and the world followed after.